A few months before their marriage, Heartland Girl had this question for Heartland Boy,

 Financial Step 1: How Much Did The Deceased Leave Behind?

-The first step to take is to calculate how much money has been left behind for the surviving spouse.
+The first step in the financial checklist is to calculate how much money has been left behind for the surviving spouse.
 Given that this can be quite a complex exercise, it will be preferred that you work with a trusted financial planner.
 Anyway, a good financial planner would have done this with you in the first place before recommending any financial products.

 Heartland Boy has worked with his financial planner in establishing the following sources that will form his estate upon his death.
 For international readers, do note that CPF and SRS are unique to the context of Singapore.